junwatu/griddb-podcast-creator/blogs/README.md

 ## User Interface

-The user interface is built with React and Shadcn components.
-It has two main tabs:
+The code for the user interface resides in a single file, `page.tsx`.
+It is developed using React and Shadcn components, featuring two primary tabs:

 ### 1. Upload & Convert PDF